-A common question indeed, although there is not a one-size-fits-all answer.
+This is a common question, indeed, although there is not a one-size-fits-all answer.
 I have lectured on this topic several times among my colleagues.
-As a general rule, if there are joint debts, a spirit of cooperation and a joint goal in getting those debts wiped out, it often makes the most sense to file the bankruptcy before the divorce, because then you will only need to pay for one attorney, as opposed to two separate attorneys, which is what would happen if you both waited until the divorce was done.
-Those are a lot of “ifs,” with a couple of the drawbacks including the fact that if the divorce is put on the back burner, then one spouse’s rights could be jeopardized, for instance, if that delays the implementation of child support.
+As a general rule, if there are joint debts, a spirit of cooperation and a joint goal in getting those debts wiped out, it often makes the most sense to file the bankruptcy before the divorce, because then you will only need to pay for one attorney as opposed to two separate attorneys, which is what would happen if you both waited until the divorce was done.
+Those are a lot of “ifs,” with a couple of the drawbacks, including the fact that if the divorce is put on the back burner, then one spouse’s rights could be jeopardized if, for instance, that delays the implementation of child support.

-Another reason to file for bankruptcy in two separate cases is when your combined income puts you over the median income for your household size, which could render one or both of you ineligible for a joint Chapter 7 bankruptcy, whereas you might both be eligible for a Chapter 7 discharge if you were to file separate cases and could exclude the other spouse’s income.
-If one spouse wants to file but the other one does not, then as a general rule I would normally suggest getting the divorce done first, unless there is a pressing need to file for bankruptcy, such as a garnishment or foreclosure.
+Another reason to file for bankruptcy in two separate cases is that your combined income could put you over the median income for your household size, which could render one or both of you ineligible for a joint Chapter 7 bankruptcy, whereas you might both be eligible for a Chapter 7 discharge if you were to file separate cases and could exclude the other spouse’s income.
+If one spouse wants to file but the other one does not, then, as a general rule, I normally suggest getting the divorce done first unless there is a pressing need to file for bankruptcy, such as a garnishment or foreclosure.
 Again, the case-by-case analysis differs greatly.